chrisweb/chris.lu/README.md

 if now open the page in your browser and inspect the html you will see that next.js add a lot of different srcset attributes to the img tag

-Note: when you start your server with `npm run dev`, next.js will automatically create files with different dimensions of your image and store them into the folder `\.next\cache\images`
+Note: when you start your server with `npm run dev`, next.js will automatically create files with different dimensions of your image and store them into the directory `\.next\cache\images`

 our original image is a PNG image, so it's quite heavy, because modern browser support formats like [AVIF](https://developer.mozilla.org/docs/Web/Media/Formats/Image_types#avif_image) or [WebP](https://developer.mozilla.org/docs/Web/Media/Formats/Image_types#webp_image) we want next.js to convert our original file into these formats and depending on what format the browser supports we want next.js to either ship .avif files to the user (best compression / smallest size) or else ship .webp files (good compression / smaller size) and only if none of those two is formats is supported it should ship .png files (worst compression / bigger size)